Post

 1

-• Description: Vulnerabilities introduced via third-party models and datasets.
+• Description: Issues arising from vulnerabilities in third-party models and data.

 Example Attack Types